trip5/ESPHome-eInk-Boards/README.md

 Please note my preferred `time_pattern` is every 3 minutes.
 It takes 2 runs to completely populate all the sensors.
 That means 6 minutes total.
 Keep that in mind if you decide to increase the value.
 Also, although it's not too intensive on the machine, it certainly isn't no work at all, so if your machine is weak (like a Pi), you may wish to increase the time.

 Also, keep in mind that Home Assistant reloads Google Tasks and Calendar data every 15 minutes so in theory it could take 29 minutes for items to sync to HA.
-You can reload them manually with the service `homeassistant.reload_config_entry` if needed.
+So if running a waketime at midnight or shortly after, today's TO DO may not be ready yet.
+Sidenote that you can reload todo lists and calendars manually with the service `homeassistant.reload_config_entry` if needed.

 [`HomeAssistant_template_tasks.yaml`](HomeAssistant_template_tasks.yaml)